jds485/Geothermal_ESDA/README.md

 # Geothermal_ESDA
-This repository contains exploratory spatial data analysis (ESDA) functions and scripts that were used in Smith et al. (2019) "Exploratory Spatial Data Analysis for Geothermal Datasets: An Appalachian Basin Case Study"
+This repository contains exploratory spatial data analysis (ESDA) functions and scripts that were used in Smith et al. "Exploratory Spatial Data Analysis for Geothermal Resource Assessments: An Appalachian Basin Case Study" paper submitted to Geothermics.

-These functions are developed for ESDA on geothermal spatial datasets and should be applicable to other spatial datasets.
+These functions are developed for ESDA on geothermal spatial datasets and are applicable to other spatial datasets.

 This repository depends on functions located in the following repositories: